AeschylusOfEleusis/AeschylusOfEleusis.github.io/_tabs/about.md

 The archive is hosted by [GitHub](https://github.com) using the [jekyll](https://jekyllrb.com) theme ["chirpy"](https://chirpy.cotes.page).
 The theme enjoys a light and dark mode available in the lower left hand corner.
 Like analog chalk on a blackboard, the dark mode helps reading articles heavy with equations.
 The light mode presents articles as if they were pages in a book.
 The reader is left to choose the mode that is most helpful to them.

-Above all, in any time you spend here, I hope that you find topics or questions that interest you.{: .prompt-tip }
+Above all, in any time you spend here, I hope that you find topics or questions that interest you.
+{: .prompt-tip }